ErikaStella/steaming-time_analysis/README.md

 ## 📊 Analysis Performed
 1. Data Sorting based on device serial number
-2. Cummulative distribution calculation
+2. Cummulative distribution calculation and visualization
-3. New descaling time beased on previous descaling time and steamingthreshold
+3. New descaling time calculation based on previous descaling time and steaming threshold

 ## 📈 Results
 - Descaling was triggered at half of the steaming threshold value for some devices
-- Another proportion started descaling process at the threshold limit
+- Descaling process triggered at the threshold limit on part of the devices

 ## 🚀 How to Run